Bobby Barnes, Former Deputy Chief Executive.

 Bobby was a quick skilful winger who won an FA Youth Cup Winners Medal and England Youth International Caps.

-After retiring in 1996, he joined the PFA full-time and is now Deputy Chief Executive, with responsibility for the London office.
-As part of his remit he works across all areas of the PFA including Equalities, Communities and Charity, Commercial, Education, Financial and General Matters.
+After retiring in 1996, he joined the PFA full-time, with responsibility for the London office.
+As part of his remit he worked across all areas of the PFA including Equalities, Communities and Charity, Commercial, Education, Financial and General Matters.

-He represents professional players in all matters including contractual, representation, mediation and disciplinary.
-He sits on Football Association panels on matters relating to discipline, work permits and transfer tribunals.
-He also sits as a trustee of the Premier League/PFA Charity Fund.
+He represented professional players in all matters including contractual, representation, mediation and disciplinary.
+Barnes sat on Football Association panels on matters relating to discipline, work permits and transfer tribunals.
+He was also a trustee of the Premier League/PFA Charity Fund.

 Bobby represents the PFA as President of Division Europe and a Board member of FIFPro which is the global players’ union representing players from over 50 countries and also sits on the UEFA Strategic Council which is the forum for football decisions on a European level.
 He is also a member of The UEFA EU Matters Committee.